-It is no longer acceptable to simply refuse service to passengers who are intoxicated.
-Imagine if the passenger had been denied service because he didn't have the proper fare, got in his car, and killed someone!?!
+Because of national efforts to erradicate drunk driving, it is no longer acceptable to simply refuse service to passengers who are intoxicated.
 But it doesn't mean that they should have 'free reign' on our buses.
-Judgment of whether to let a passenger ride should be based on safety-his/hers, yours, and your other passengers.
 Here are some ideas for meeting the challenge of transporting intoxicated passengers:

-- If the passenger is behaving imappropriately, politely call it to his/her attention - If you can't get the passenger to stop the inappropriate behavior, either - change the intoxicated passengers seat (if possible), or - encourage other passengers to change their seats if there is room. - If the first two strategies fail, get the passenger removed by police.
+- If the passenger is behaving imappropriately, politely call it to his/her attention - If you can't get the passenger to stop the inappropriate behavior, either - ⋄ change the intoxicated passengers seat (if possible), or - encourage other passengers to change their seats if there is room, and if the intoxicated passenger will be getting off soon. - Otherwise, if the first two strategies fail, get the passenger removed by security or police.